project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 * `generate_hosts.sh` - Creates a hosts file (Ansible file format) dynamically to run the Ansible scripts.

-* `install-dbs.sh` - Installs Cassandra, Elasticsearch and Postgres databases
+* `install-dbs.sh` - Installs Cassandra, Elasticsearch and Postgres databases.

-* `init-dbs.sh` - Sets up the required schema for Cassandra, Elasticsearch and Postgres databases
+* `init-dbs.sh` - Sets up the required schema for Cassandra, Elasticsearch and Postgres databases.

 * `deploy-apis.sh` - Deploys the api gateway (Kong) as a docker service using Ansible.